hlomphosibeko/lins-api/README.md

 * Oisin, a Tutor of CI, helped me with getting my workspaces set up as I was struggling with the commands given to set it up.
 * The Moments Walkthrough helped me set up my workspaces and also with the content.
 * My Mentor helped with the fixes on my project and making sure the project is functioning as it should.
+* I wanted a reminder on how to create handleClick, I got help from [Stackoverflow](https://stackoverflow.com/questions/75640164/react-router-to-redirect-new-page-using-a-button-onclick/75640182)

 ### Media
-* The images used on this app are taken from various sites: ChatGPT, [Pixabay]https://pixabay.com/images/search/cow%20with%20rings%20%20logo/
+* The images used on this app are taken from various sites: ChatGPT, [Pixabay](https://pixabay.com/images/search/cow%20with%20rings%20%20logo/)
-* The logo image used is taken from [ChatGPT]https://chatgpt.com/s/m_6821d556cde88191b13fd8483534c194
+* The logo image used is taken from [ChatGPT](https://chatgpt.com/s/m_6821d556cde88191b13fd8483534c194)
 * Some of the images were created with ChatGPT to suite the insurance site.